MyYo/myOCT/ThorlabsImager/Lib/MotorController/_Readme.txt

-You should get all those dll and lib files when installing thorlab's MCM300
+->current version: You should get all these dll and lib files from Kinesis installation ->prev version: You should get all those dll and lib files when installing thorlab's MCM300